igaster/laravel-model-events/README.md

     }
 ```

-- The `logModelEvent()` method will also log a) the current authenticated user and b) the related model instance
+- The `logModelEvent()` method will also log a) the current authenticated user and b) the related model instance c) current timestamp
 - This is a public method.
 You may also call it from your `$model` instance from anywhere

 #### b) Automatically capture laravel model events: